-This board was a personal weekend project that turned into a full on serious endeavor that ended up as a somewhat professional board.
+This board was a personal weekend project in the mid 2000's that turned into a full on serious endeavor that ended up as a somewhat professional board.
 This board controls old 1A2 multi-line business telephones that were made available by the AT&T / Bell Telephone company during the 1960s through the mid 1980's.
 It can operate their standard features, interfacing them to modern phone lines, either PSTN (Publicly Switched Telephone Networks), or the more popular modern VoIP systems offered by most phone and cable providers, which usually include an interface box for regular phones.

 Basically this is a "single board KSU" (Key System Unit), similar in function to what the original AT&T 551a KSU “shoebox” does, but small, light, and with some added features.
 Uses a simple 12v DC/1.5A power supply (wall wart) to operate all features of the phones, including lamps, buzzers, and ringers.
 The board provides standard 50 pin Amphenol (or “Telco 25 pair”) connectors on board, allowing phones to either be directly plugged in (for demos), or to long Male-to-Female CAT3 extension cables for an actual home or office setup with remote extensions.